 - How to finally fix the latency and operational problems and create the ideal hybrid cloud infrastructure

-Join Storage Switzerland and InfiniteIO for our live webinar, “The Hybrid Cloud Data Gravity Problem and How to Fix It,” on January 24th at 1:00 pm ET / 10:00 am PT.
+Join Storage Switzerland and InfiniteIO for our on demand webinar, “The Hybrid Cloud Data Gravity Problem and How to Fix It”.

-All pre-registrants to the live webinar also receive a free copy of Storage Switzerland’s latest eBook “Why Data Gravity is Breaking Hybrid Cloud Storage,” in advance of the webinar.
+All registrants to the live webinar also receive a free copy of Storage Switzerland’s latest eBook “Why Data Gravity is Breaking Hybrid Cloud Storage”.
 This ten-page eBook explains the Hybrid Cloud metadata problem and provides advice on how to fix it.
-Register today to save your spot on the webinar, and we will send you the eBook as soon as it is ready.